Welcome to IWG

-Our independent coordinating body is currently located in Gaborone, Botswana for the 2014 – 2018 quadrennial term and led by renowned international experts in the field who contribute their unique expertise to achieving the IWG’s mission: Empowering women – Advancing sport
+Our independent coordinating body is currently located in Auckland, New Zealand for the 2018-2022 quadrennial term and led by renowned international experts in the field who contribute their unique expertise to achieving the IWG’s mission: Empowering women – Advancing sport

 Past IWG World Conferences And Their Legacies

 The IWG World Conferences on Women and Sport are milestone events, which every four years focus global attention on specific goals and action steps aimed at offering men and women equal opportunities in the sport arena.

 The economic, social and cultural impact of the many hundreds of delegates representing nations from all continents is significant and has resulted in concrete benefits for the previous host countries.

 New Zealand is now the official host nation for the International Working Group on Women and Spor

 The 7th IWG World Conference on Women and Sport today closed with the presentation of the legacy

 Allyson Michelle Felix

 A key part of the IWG’s work is to monitor progress for women and sport.
 At every World Conference since 1994 in Brighton, UK, a Progress Report has been published.
 The current Progress Report project is being conducted by an international team of researchers chaired by Professor Kari Fasting (firstname.lastname@example.org) from the Norwegian School of Sport Sciences.
 The questionnaire monitoring the progress on women and sport has recently been sent out to all signatories of the Brighton Declaration and the Brighton + Helsinki Declaration.
 If you know your organization is among the signatories, please check that it has been received and answered.